Datavisualiatie-UGent/project-dv25-8/src/insights.md

 ### Performance by Equipment
 In professional cycling, equipment isn't just a matter of preference — it can be a decisive factor in a team's success.
 From cutting-edge bikes to aerodynamic wheels and precision-engineered groupsets, every component contributes to performance on the road.

 In this section, we explore how equipment choices correlate with team success by comparing the performance of teams using different brands.
-To ensure a fair comparison, we calculate the **average number of WorldTour wins** per season for teams using each brand.
+To ensure a fair comparison, we calculate the **average number of WorldTour wins per season for teams using each brand**.
 This is done by dividing the total number of wins by the number of seasons those teams used that brand.

 By aggregating this data, we can identify which equipment is more commonly associated with winning performances.
 **Of course, this doesn’t imply that the gear alone makes the difference — the strength, strategy, and budget of the teams using the equipment are key factors as well**.
 Still, it gives us a data-driven look into how certain brands align with competitive success.